mplspunk/awesome-privacy-engineering/README.md

 * [Categorizing Your AWS S3 Storage Using Tags](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html) - In addition to data classification, tagging offers benefits such as fine-grained access control of permissions and object lifecycle management.
 * [Quickstart for Tagging Tables in Google Cloud](https://cloud.google.com/data-catalog/docs/quickstart-tagging) - Tutorial shows how to create a BigQuery dataset, copy data to a new table in your dataset, create a tag template, and attach the tag to your table.
 * [Using Policy Tags in Google Cloud's BigQuery](https://cloud.google.com/bigquery/docs/best-practices-policy-tags) - Use policy tags to define access to your data, for example, when you use BigQuery column-level security.
 * [Adding a Tag-Based PII Policy in Cloudera](https://docs.cloudera.com/runtime/7.0.2/security-ranger-authorization/topics/security-ranger-tag-policy-add-pii.html) - How to add a PII tag-based policy.
 In this example, the author creates a tag-based policy for objects tagged "PII" in Atlas.
+* [BigQuery PII Classifier](https://github.com/GoogleCloudPlatform/bq-pii-classifier) - Google Cloud BigQuery PII Classifier is a solution to automate the process of discovering and tagging PII data across BigQuery tables and applying column-level access controls to restrict specific PII data types to certain users/groups.

 ### Regulatory and Framework Resources
 ---
 * [Global Comprehensive Privacy Law Mapping Chart](https://iapp.org/resources/article/global-comprehensive-privacy-law-mapping-chart/) - The IAPP's Westin Research Center has created this chart mapping several comprehensive data protection laws.
 * [US State Privacy Legislation Tracker](https://iapp.org/resources/article/us-state-privacy-legislation-tracker/) - The IAPP Westin Research Center actively tracks the proposed and enacted comprehensive privacy bills from across the United States.
-* [Privacy in M&A transactions: The Playbook](https://iapp.org/resources/article/privacy-in-ma-transactions-playbook/) - The playbook is directed to mergers and acquisitions (M&A) and privacy teams to help identify potential privacy-related issues.
+* [Privacy in M&A Transactions: The Playbook](https://iapp.org/resources/article/privacy-in-ma-transactions-playbook/) - The playbook is directed to mergers and acquisitions (M&A) and privacy teams to help identify potential privacy-related issues.
 * [European Data Protection Supervisor Website Evidence Collector](https://github.com/EU-EDPS/website-evidence-collector) - The Website Evidence Collector tool automates the collection of evidence of personal data processing, such as cookies, or requests to third parties.
 * [webXray](https://webxray.org/) - webXray is a command line tool for analyzing webpage traffic and content, extracting legal policies, and identifying the companies which collect user data.
 * [GDPR Developer Guide](https://github.com/LINCnil/GDPR-Developer-Guide) - In order to assist web and application developers in making their work GDPR-compliant, France's Data Protection Agency, the CNIL, has drawn up a guide of best practices.
 * [Data Protection/Privacy Mapping Project](https://github.com/microsoft/data-protection-mapping-project) - Microsoft's Data Protection/Privacy Mapping Project facilitates consistent global comprehension and implementation of data protection with an open source mapping between ISO/IEC 27701 and global data protection and/or privacy laws and regulations.
 * [European Data Protection Board Guidelines 4/2019 on Article 25, Data Protection by Design and by Default](https://edpb.europa.eu/sites/default/files/files/file1/edpb_guidelines_201904_dataprotection_by_design_and_by_default_v2.0_en.pdf) - This document gives general guidance on the obligation of Data Protection by Design and by Default set forth in Article 25 in the GDPR.
 * [A Guide to Privacy by Design](https://www.aepd.es/sites/default/files/2019-12/guia-privacivdad-desde-diseno_en.pdf) - This document by Spain's Data Protection Agency, AEPD, provides guidance on implementation of Privacy by Design into systems and applications.
+* [Guidance on Anonymisation and Pseudonymisation](https://www.dataprotection.ie/sites/default/files/uploads/2022-04/Anonymisation%20and%20Pseudonymisation%20-%20latest%20April%202022.pdf) - This document from the Irish Data Protection Commission (DPC) offers guidance on implementation of anonymization and pseudonuymization.
 * [Emerging Privacy Enhancing Technologies: Current Regulatory and Policy Approaches](https://www.oecd-ilibrary.org/science-and-technology/emerging-privacy-enhancing-technologies_bf121be4-en) - The Organisation for Economic Co-operation and Development (OECD)'s report reviews recent technological advancements and evaluates the effectiveness of different types of privacy enhancing technologies (PETs), as well as the challenges and opportunities they present.
 * [UN Guide on Privacy-Enhancing Technologies for Official Statistics](https://unstats.un.org/bigdata/task-teams/privacy/guide/) - This United Nations (UN) document presents methodologies and approaches to mitigating privacy risks when using sensitive or confidential data.
 * [An Introduction to Privacy Engineering and Risk Management in Federal Systems (NISTIR 8062)](https://nvlpubs.nist.gov/nistpubs/ir/2017/NIST.IR.8062.pdf) - National Institute of Standards and Technology (NIST) Internal Report 8062 provides an introduction to the concepts of privacy engineering and risk management for US federal systems.